 Mushrooms – If you care about having light colored mushrooms as your final product, make sure your mushrooms are dry before dehydrating them.
 I rinse my mushrooms in water to remove residual growing medium from them, and they tend to be dark upon dehydrating, but we’re okay with that because most of our dehydrated mushrooms end up within a dish or as a mushroom powder, so we don’t care that the final product isn’t a lighter color.

-Low-acid fruits and vegetables – some common knowledge says that these foods should be steamed or blanched before dehydrating.
+Low-acid fruits and vegetables – Some common knowledge says that these foods should be steamed or blanched before dehydrating.
 Because honestly…do you want a raw, dehydrated beet?
 I think not.
-Check out the full list from Dehydrate2Store.

 This list is huge and is completely up to your comfort and taste level.
 I’ve not met many things that I wouldn’t dehydrate.